AURIGNY AIR SERVICES LIMITED

 We require third parties to respect the security of your data and to treat it in accordance with the law.

-We may transfer the personal information we collect about you to countries to Member States of the European Union, jurisdictions the European Commission has determined provide an 'adequate' level of protection, and jurisdictions the States of Deliberation has designated as sufficiently protective to receive personal information.
+We may transfer the personal information we collect about you to countries in the Member States of the European Union, jurisdictions the European Commission has determined provide an 'adequate' level of protection, and jurisdictions the States of Deliberation has designated as sufficiently protective to receive personal information.

 For other jurisdictions, we will limit transfers to those which are under an agreement containing 'standard data protection clauses'.